mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Congestion Control and Rate Adaptation {#congestion-control}

-Like any other application on the internet, RoQ needs to perform congestion control to avoid overloading the network.
+Like any other application on the internet, RoQ applications need a mechanism to perform congestion control to avoid overloading the network.
+While any generic congestion controller can protect the network, this document takes advantage of the opportunity to use rate adaptation mechanisms that are designed to provide superior user experiences for real-time media applications.

+A wide variety of rate adaptation algorithms for real-time media have been developed (for example, "Google Congestion Controller"
+{{?I-D.draft-ietf-rmcat-gcc}}).
+The IETF has defined two algorithms in two Experimental RFCs (e.g. SCReAM {{?RFC8298}} and NADA {{?RFC8698}}).
+These rate adaptation algorithms for RTP are specifically tailored for real-time transmissions at low latencies, but this section would apply to any rate adaptation algorithm that meets the requirements described in "Congestion Control Requirements for Interactive Real-Time Media" {{!RFC8836}}.

+This document defines two architectures for congestion control and bandwidth estimation for RoQ, depending on whether most rate adaptation is performed within a QUIC implementation at the transport layer, as described in
+{{cc-quic-layer}}, or within an RTP application layer, as described in
+{{cc-application-layer}}, but this document does not mandate any specific congestion control or rate adaptation algorithm for either QUIC or RTP.

+This document also gives guidance about avoiding problems with "nested" congestion controllers, in {{nested-CC}}.

+This document also discusses congestion control implications of using shared or multiple separate QUIC connections to send and receive multiple independent data streams, in {{shared-connections}}.

+It is assumed that the congestion controller in use provides a pacing mechanism to determine when a packet can be sent to avoid bursts.
+The currently proposed congestion control algorithms for real-time communications (e.g. SCReAM and NADA) provide such pacing mechanisms.
+The use of congestion controllers which don't provide a pacing mechanism is out of scope of this document.

+## Congestion Control at the Transport Layer {#cc-quic-layer}

 QUIC is a congestion controlled transport protocol.
 Senders are required to employ some form of congestion control.
-The default congestion control specified for QUIC in {{!RFC9002}} is similar to TCP NewReno {{?RFC6582}}, but senders are free to choose any congestion control algorithm as long as they follow the guidelines specified in {{Section 3 of ?RFC8085}}.
+The default congestion control specified for QUIC in {{!RFC9002}} is similar to TCP NewReno {{?RFC6582}}, but senders are free to choose any congestion control algorithm as long as they follow the guidelines specified in {{Section 3 of ?RFC8085}}, and QUIC implementors make use of this freedom.

-RTP itself does not specify a congestion control algorithm, but {{!RFC8888}} defines an RTCP feedback message intended to enable rate adaptation for interactive real-time traffic using RTP, and successful rate adaptation will accomoplish congestion control as well.
-Various rate adaptation algorithms for real-time media are defined in separate RFCs (e.g. SCReAM {{!RFC8298}} and NADA {{!RFC8698}}).
-The rate adaptation algorithms for RTP are specifically tailored for real-time transmissions at low latencies.
-The available rate adaptation algorithms for RTP expose a `target_bitrate` that can be used to dynamically reconfigure media codecs to produce media at a rate that can be sent in real-time under the observed network conditions.

-This section defines two architectures for congestion control and bandwidth estimation for RoQ, but it does not mandate any specific rate adaptation algorithm to use.
-The section also discusses congestion control implications of using shared or multiple separate QUIC connections to send and receive multiple independent data streams.

-It is assumed that the congestion controller in use provides a pacing mechanism to determine when a packet can be sent to avoid bursts.
-The currently proposed congestion control algorithms for real-time communications provide such pacing mechanisms.
-The use of congestion controllers which don't provide a pacing mechanism is out of scope of this document.

-## Congestion Control at the QUIC layer {#cc-quic-layer}
+If a QUIC implementation is to perform rate adaptation in a way that accommodates real-time media, one way for the implementation to recognize that it is carrying real-time media is to be explicitly told that this is the case.
+This document defines a new "TLS Application-Layer Protocol Negotiation (ALPN) Protocol ID", as described in {{alpn}}, that a QUIC implementation can use as a signal to choose a real-time media-centric rate controller, but this is not required for ROQ deployments.

-If congestion control is to be applied at the transport layer, it is RECOMMENDED that the QUIC Implementation uses a congestion controller that keeps queueing delays short to keep the transmission latency for RTP and RTCP packets as low as possible.
+If congestion control is to be applied at the transport layer, it is RECOMMENDED that the QUIC Implementation uses a congestion controller that keeps queueing delays short to keep the transmission latency for RTP and RTCP packets as low as possible, such as the IETF-defined SCReAM {{?RFC8298}} and NADA {{?RFC8698}}
+algorithms.

 Many low latency congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver.
 QUIC